 Any time a parent believes his/her child to be a gifted child and/or a child with a disability, they may request an initial evaluation under the Individuals with Disabilities Education Act (IDEA).
 K.A.R.
-91-40-7(c) authorizes school boards to refer children who are enrolled in public school for evaluations if one of the following is met: (1) school personnel have data-based documentation which indicates that general education interventions and strategies would be inadequate to address the areas of concerns for the child, (2) school personnel have data-based documentation were met;
+91-40-7(c) authorizes school boards to refer children who are enrolled in public school for evaluations if one of the following is met: (1) school personnel have data-based documentation which indicates that general education interventions and strategies would be inadequate to address the areas of concerns for the child, (2) school personnel have data-based documentation that indicates that prior to, or as a part of the referral, the following were met;

-A. The child was provided appropriate instruction in regular education settings that was delivered by qualified personnel;

-B. The child's academic achievement was repeatedly assessed at reasonable intervals which reflected formal assessment of child's progress during instruction;

-- C. The assessment results were provided to the child's parents; - D. The assessment results indicate an evaluation is appropriate.
+- A. The child was provided appropriate instruction in regular education settings that was delivered by qualified personnel; - B. The child's academic achievement was repeatedly assessed at reasonable intervals which reflected formal assessment of child's progress during instruction; - C. The assessment results were provided to the child's parents; - D. The assessment results indicate an evaluation is appropriate.

 At Mulvane Grade School students receive explicit core instruction and intervention during our WINN (What I Need Now) time.
 We have a WINN time for Math and English Language Arts.
 Math instructional core is 60 minutes and Math WINN is 30 minutes during the school day.
 English Language Arts core time is 90 minutes and English Language Arts WINN is 30 minutes with an additional 20 minutes for Reading and Conferencing time during the school day.